zoom/meetingsdk-web-sample/README.md

 The CDN sample uses Node.js 22 (22.12 or newer).
 Run `nvm install` and `nvm use` inside `CDN` to select it.
 Run `npm install` in `CDN`, then `npm start` for HTTP or `npm run https` to use the included local certificate.
 The main server uses port 9999 and the meeting isolation server uses port 9998.

 Run `npm test` for server and build checks, or `npm run build` to generate `CDN/dist`.
 When hosting the build, configure `Cross-Origin-Resource-Policy: cross-origin` and add `Cross-Origin-Embedder-Policy: require-corp` and `Cross-Origin-Opener-Policy: same-origin` for `/meeting.html`.
 Local CDN scripts retain their classic script ordering.

+### Local development with Vite 8 and Oxc

+The Local sample requires Node.js 20.19+ or 22.12+ (Node.js 22 LTS recommended).
+In `Local`, run `npm install`, then `npm start` for HTTP or `npm run https` for HTTPS with the included local certificate.
+Both use port 9999; the meeting page receives cross-origin isolation headers directly, so a second server on port 9998 is no longer needed.

+Vite 8 uses Oxc for JavaScript transformation and minification.
+Run `npm run lint` / `npm run lint:fix` for Oxlint, and `npm run format` / `npm run format:check` for Oxfmt.
+SDK-provided helper HTML is kept unchanged.
+Run `npm run build` to generate `Local/dist`, and `npm run preview` to serve that build locally.

+When deploying `Local/dist`, configure `Cross-Origin-Resource-Policy: cross-origin` on responses and `Cross-Origin-Embedder-Policy: require-corp` plus `Cross-Origin-Opener-Policy: same-origin` for `/meeting.html`, including requests with query parameters.
+React, ReactDOM, React Redux, Redux, Redux Thunk, and Lodash remain external classic scripts.
+The build copies these six vendor files into `dist/node_modules` and includes the helper pages; deploy the entire `dist` directory.